Rozdandy/myfirst-miletone-project/README.md

 This the first and main page of the site when a user click the URL.
 The page educates on the existence of climate change and the action of the international community such as COP 21 in acknowledgement of climate change.
 **Specifically it has the following features**:

-  *  **A carousel or slider**: This slider displays three images of the food system, the before after effect of climate change, and the melting polar region image.
+    *   A carousel or slider.
-    *   An overlay text on the carousel
+    *   An overlay text on the carousel.
-    *   A text section that inform about climate change impact
+    *   A text section that inform about climate change impact.
-    *   A video on climate change with respect to the food system
+    *   A video on climate change with respect to the food system.
     *   Sustainable mandate section that has 6 images which also act as links on sustainable goals and development.

 ## 4. About